Samantha Santos: Political career

 Rep. Santos is the regional chairman of the Lakas–Christian Muslim Democrats (Lakas–CMD) in Cotabato, a major political party in the Philippines.
 Her political career began with her candidacy in the 2022 Philippine general elections for the position of Representative of the Third District of Cotabato.
 Running under the Lakas–CMD banner, she campaigned on a platform centered on social welfare, infrastructure development, and youth empowerment, encapsulated in her advocacy slogan Serbisyo at Malasakit.

-In the 2022 elections, she won decisively, receiving 116,869 votes against her closest rival, Nelda Tejada of PDP–Laban, who garnered 69,654 votes.
+In the 2022 elections, she won with 116,869 votes against her closest rival, Nelda Tejada of PDP–Laban, who garnered 69,654 votes.
 Upon assuming office in the 19th Congress, Santos was involved in the passage of both local and national measures, particularly those focused on education, livelihood programs, and rural development.

 In the 2025 elections, Rep. Santos ran for re-election and was unopposed, securing a second term in the House of Representatives.
 In the 20th Congress, she was appointed Deputy Majority Leader.